 This is the person (or people) who you’re getting insurance to help protect in the first place.

 An underwriter needs to confirm that your beneficiary has an “insurable interest,” which means that they’d suffer a financial loss if you, the insured, passes away.
-(In other words, no, you couldn’t just randomly take out a life insurance policy on Beyonce even if you’ve never met her.)
+(In other words, no, you couldn’t just randomly take out a life insurance policy on Taylor Swift.)

 If you’re a parent, there’s a good chance the beneficiary is your spouse and/or children, both of whom pass the “insurable interest” test.